seiferla/FiBo/docs/RUP_Architecture.md

 1. User Interface Design: The login screen presented to the user is a result of the user interface design.
 It provides an interface for the user to enter their login credentials.

 2. Authentication and Authorization Model: The authentication and authorization process is a part of the authentication and authorization model.
-It verifies the user's email and password against Django's backend authentication system and sends a message to the application system process allowing access to the app's functionality.
+It verifies the user's email and password against Django's backend authentication system and sends a message to the application system process allowing access to the app's functionality by sending a refresh and an access token.
+The received tokens are stored in the app and further requests are authenticated and authorized through the passing of the access token.
+The refresh token is used to issue a new access token.

 3. Backend API: Django's backend authentication system is accessed through the backend API.
 The authentication and authorization process sends the user's login credentials to the appropriate backend API endpoint for further processing.